-Twitter's Option To Report Voting Misinformation Is Well-Timed
+Twitter Is Taking Action To Report Voting Misinformation In A Well-Timed Move

 In today's society, few things are free from the mark of social media.
 While many of us still view it as a way to see what our pals are up to or share pictures of our lattes, it's also the way some of us get our news updates, connect globally, or even buy products.
 But social media, in recent years, has also possibly had influence on the news the public consumes and even elections.
 In light of that, Twitter is taking action on voting ahead of the 2020 election.